 - Trained on the Gottman Method of Couples Therapy (Level 2)

-- Trained by the Couples Institute on the Developmental Model of Couples Therapy that Integrates Attachment, Differentiation, and Neuroscience in Couples Therapy
+- Trained by the Couples Institute on the Developmental Model of Couples Therapy that Integrates Attachment, Differentiation, and Neuroscience into Couples Therapy

 Couples/Marriage Counseling * Pre-Marital Counseling * Parenting * Blended Families * Divorce * Separation * Infidelity * Sexuality * Infertility * Adoption * Anxiety * Depression * Women’s Issues * Self-Esteem * Multicultural Issues * Family Counseling * Adoption * Insomnia * Loss and Grief * LGBTQ Relationships